gwastro/pycbc/docs/inference.rst

 ``pycbc_inference``.
 For more information on generating injection files, run ``pycbc_create_injections --help``.

+Now we need to set up the configuration for ``pycbc_inference``.
+Since we will be analyzing data, we will need to provide several additional options in a ``[data]`` section.
+To keep the configuration files easy to read, we will split the data, sampler, and prior settings into their own configuration files.
 Now we need to create the configuration file for ``pycbc_inference``, calling it ``inference.ini``: